 All Executive Committee roles are honorary positions.

 The executive officers shall consist of Chairman, Secretary, and Treasurer.

 ii.
 Executive Committee

-Other roles on the Executive Committee shall include Membership Secretary, Education and Training Committee Chair, Quality Assurance and Clinical Governance Committee Chair, Research and Development Committee Chair, Programmes Committee Chair, Accreditation Chair, AHP Committee Chair and External Affairs Officer.
+Other roles on the Executive Committee shall include Membership Secretary, Education and Training Committee Chair, Quality Assurance, Clinical Governance and Accreditation Committee Chair, Research and Development Committee Chair, Programmes Committee Chair, AHP Committee Chair, External Affairs Officer and ACPGBI Council representative.

-In addition to the above, representatives will be sought from the Welsh Chapter ACPGBI, Scottish Chapter ACPGBI, Irish Chapter ACPGBI, The Dukes Club, BSUG, and UKCS.
+In addition to the above, representatives will be sought from the Welsh Chapter ACPGBI, Scottish Chapter ACPGBI, Irish Chapter ACPGBI, The Dukes Club, BSG, and UKCS.